Stefano Fabri jr.

 Stefano Fabri junior (born c.
 1606 in Rome; died 27 August 1658 in Rome) was the son of Stefano Fab(b)ri (1560–1609), who was the Kapellmeister of the Cappella Giulia.
-He was the pupil of Giovanni Bernardino Nanino.
-He was the music teacher of Francesco Beretta.
+He was the pupil of Giovanni Bernardino Nanino. and the music teacher of Francesco Beretta.

 Biography

 He was the director of music at the Seminario Romano (1638-1639) and following until 1644 at S. Giovanni dei Fiorentini.
 Afterwards he stayed at S. Luigi de’ Francesi until 1657.
 He is claimed to have been the director of music of the ensemble of the church of Santa Maria Maggiore in 1648 - definitely he is mentioned there beginning in 1657.
 He is also supposed to have been offered employment as a director of music for St. Peter in Rome in 1654, but Baini reports Orazio Benevoli to have been the Maestro there at that time.

 A compilation of several compositions (Florido, Cantiones Sacrae ab Excell.
 Musices Auctoribus) notices him as Maestro in S. Pietro in Vaticano.

 A severe outbreak of pestilence in 1656 made Pope Alexander VII forbid all public events in Rome.
 Despite all that Fabri was made the maestro at Santa Maria Maggiore and in 1657 he advanced to be the director of music of the private chapel of the Borghese family at the same church.